+91-8800481100 neelam@ivfconceptions.com

 Now that you’ve decided whether you want fresh or frozen eggs from a known or anonymous egg donor, it’s time to start narrowing down donor characteristics.
 One of the biggest things you’ll want to know about is your egg donor’s medical history.
 This includes physical health as well as mental health.

 You don’t want to wind up inadvertently passing on a condition like diabetes or bipolar disorder to your child.
 So review your donor’s medical history; you want to look for chronic conditions that are passed down genetically.
-Look for a family history of heart disease, cancer, diabetes, dementia, and other genetically-linked diseases, especially anything your partner or sperm donor may have.
+Look for a family history of heart disease, cancer, diabetes, dementia, and other genetically linked diseases, especially anything your partner or sperm donor may have.

 4. Ethnicity and Appearance of Egg Donors